“`

 Risks and Considerations

 This strategy isn’t everyone’s cup of tea.
-It demands discipline and an analyzing of market kinetics that rival those of a chess grandmaster at a New York park.
+It demands discipline and an understanding of market kinetics that rival those of a chess grandmaster at a New York park.
 Success hinges on consistency and the courage to welcome built-in risks.

 1. Be mindful that reequalizing can incur transaction costs— similar to the pesky fee accompanying every delightful street taco in Los Angeles.